-- Don’t wait for dirt to harden, so you can clean your grip tape much more easily.
+- Don’t wait for dirt to harden so that you can clean your grip tape much more easily.

-- If a chewing gum sticks to your board, remove it immediately.
+- If chewing gum sticks to your board, remove it immediately.

 - Letting your board dry under the sun for a brief period before cleaning will also help to quicken the process.

 - Change your grip tape once it has lost its traction.